 - Withdraw before the start of term 1

 - Choose not to take up their place or defer to the following year

 - Transfer to another institution

 Without such notification, the University will assume a student has taken up their place, this may mean a student becomes a debtor.
-Full details are available in Annex 8.
+Full details are available in 8; Withdrawal from the University.